keviinvh/HoK_Portfolio/README.md

 - This was made for a family member who wanted to see their expenses and income throughout the year, track tax write-offs, and be able to see monthly and yearly summaries of their income and expenses.
 - Displays use of **Pivot tables, macros, sumifs formulas, data validation, conditional formatting, and data visualization**.
-- The purpose of this project was to display some of my experience in Excel, but is not the extent of my knowledge.
+- The purpose of this project was to display some of my experience in Excel with real-world applications, but is not the extent of my knowledge.